-Students who take Further Mathematics find that the additional time spent studying mathematics boosts their marks in A Level Mathematics.
-It makes the transition from VI Form to university courses, which are mathematically rich, that much easier as much of the first year course content will be familiar.
-If you are planning to take a degree such as Engineering, Sciences, Computing, Finance, Economics, etc., or perhaps Mathematics itself, at the more selective universities, you will benefit enormously from taking Further Mathematics, at least to AS level.
+Students find that the additional time spent studying mathematics boosts their marks in A Level Mathematics.
+It makes the transition from sixth form to university courses, which are mathematically rich, that much easier as much of the first year course content will be familiar.
+If you are planning to take a degree such as Engineering, Sciences, Computing, Finance, Economics, or perhaps Mathematics itself, at the more selective universities, you will benefit enormously from taking Further Mathematics.

-AS Further Mathematics introduces new topics such as matrices and complex numbers that are vital in many STEM degrees.
+Further Mathematics introduces new topics such as matrices and complex numbers that are vital in many STEM degrees.
 Students who have studied Further Mathematics find the transition to such degrees far more straightforward.